haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Holy Water.
 As an action, you can splash the contents of this flask onto a creature within 5 feet of you or throw it up to 20 feet, shattering it on impact.
 In either case, make a ranged attack against a target creature, treating the holy water as an improvised weapon.
 If the target is a fiend or undead, it takes 2d6 radiant damage.
 A cleric or paladin may create holy water by performing a special ritual.
 The ritual takes 1 hour to perform, uses 25 gp worth of powdered silver, and requires the caster to expend a 1st-­‐‑level spell slot.
 Hunting Trap.
 When you use your action to set it, this trap forms a saw-­‐‑toothed steel ring that snaps shut when a creature steps on a pressure plate in the center.
 The trap is affixed by a heavy chain to an immobile object, such as a tree or a spike driven into the ground.
 A creature that steps on the plate must succeed on a DC 13 Dexterity saving throw or take 1d4 piercing damage and stop moving.
 Thereafter, until the creature breaks free of the trap, its movement is limited by the length of the chain (typically 3 feet long).
 A creature can use its action to make a DC 13 Strength check, freeing itself or another creature within its reach on a success.
 Each failed check deals 1 piercing damage to the trapped creature.
-Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 67

 Lamp.
 A lamp casts bright light in a 15-­‐‑foot radius and dim light for an additional 30 feet.
 Once lit, it burns for 6 hours on a flask (1 pint) of oil.
 Lantern, Bullseye.
 A bullseye lantern casts bright light in a 60-­‐‑foot cone and dim light for an additional 60 feet.
 Once lit, it burns for 6 hours on a flask (1 pint) of oil.